LYANGEND/Testing/README.md

 # Project Name

-> Description the project.
+> Using jest to test basic javascript functions.

 ## Built With

-- Major languages
-- Frameworks
+- Javascript
-- Technologies used
+- jest

 ## Live Demo (if available)